maximgeller/projects/fake_news_naive_bayes/tutorial.md

 > The likelihood of event A happening given event B does happen.

 Cool, so you might already be able to see how this plays into the theorem.
 Bayes Theorem calculates the probability that A is true given event B based on the inverse probability, probability of B given A. If you want to learn more about it and see a derivation, I highly suggest researching the **law of total probability**, but it's a bit beyond the scope for what we need to know for this project.
+### Naive Bayes & Assumptions
+We've almost got all of the understanding we need to know.
+The last thing we are going to take

 ### Optional: Google Colab